daknob/eldim/README.md

 supports multiple keys, of different types.

 ## How to run eldim

 eldim runs as a daemon, since it has to listen for HTTPS requests continuously.
 For this reason, you need to ensure that the binary is running all the time.
 The recommended way of achieving this is through your operating system's startup / init system.
-If you are using `systemd`, a basic unit file is provided in this repository for you to use.
+If you are using `systemd`, a unit file is provided in this repository for you to use.
+It also includes optional sandboxing directives that can be uncommented to further restrict what eldim can access, reducing the impact of a potential compromise.

 As with any software, it is **not** recommended to run eldim as `root`.
 For this reason, you should create an `eldim` user.
 The included `systemd` unit